SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 > 3 And we can be sure that we know him if we obey his commandments.
 4 <span style="font-weight:bold;color:orangered;">If someone claims, “I know God,” but doesn’t obey God’s commandments, that person is a liar and is not living in the truth.</span> 5 But those who obey God’s word truly show how completely they love him. <span style="font-weight:bold;color:ForestGreen;">That is how we know we are living in him.</span> 6 Those who say they live in God should live their lives as Jesus did. &mdash; 1 John 2:3-6 NLT

 <span style="font-weight:bold;font-size:1.2em">This message is not legalistic</span>, it is not speaking of meriting or earning your salvation.
 This is speaking of the fruit of genuine saving faith.
 This is also not speaking of perfection (1Jn 2:1-3).
-It is simply saying, that if your faith is not superficial, your life will bare fruit (Gal 5:22-23; John 15:1-17).
+It is simply saying, that if your faith is not superficial, your life will bear fruit (Gal 5:22-23; John 15:1-17).
 Justification is by faith alone (Rom.
 3:28; Eph 2:8-10), but the faith that saves is never alone in the person justified (Jn 14:15,21).

 > **Biblical faith is evidence-based.**... **Real faith in Christ shows itself by its fruit in the lives of those who profess it.** It is not a superficial thing. ... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*. p.
 136, 218, 313.](https://sevenshepherd.github.io/practicing-sin/#lennox)